 From a recruitment standpoint, having access to more potential candidates is always a good idea.
 And in an industry where qualified candidates are often hard to come by, it makes sense to cast a wider net where possible.

 We have always been big proponents of diversity in recruitment and to anyone who reads the blog regularly, this may sound familiar.
 Nevertheless, it’s worth repeating – diversity is an essential component of a successful recruitment campaign.
 You know it, we know it, and now it’s time to put it into practice in the healthcare industry.

 Are you recruiting for the healthcare industry but struggling to meet your diversity goals?
-If so, then I can help.
-Book a free no-obligation demo with me today and our sourcing consultants will help you create the diverse workforce your patients need.
+If so, then we can help.
+Book a free no-obligation demo today and our sourcing consultants will help you create the diverse workforce your patients need.